jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.006.png" width="200" />

-This means that the notation is open to any object's being used as another object's class or prototype.
+This means that the Circular notation might be open for objects to serve as a class or prototype for another object.

 ## More Dashed Shapes